 If you’ve had a stroke, you’re at risk of having another one.
-Know the warning signs of a stroke and transient ischemic attack (TIA) and what to do if they occur.
+Know the warning signs and what to do if a stroke or transient ischemic attack (TIA) occurs.
 Call 9–1–1 as soon as symptoms start.

 Do not drive to the hospital or let someone else drive you.
-Call an ambulance so that medical personnel can begin life-saving treatment on the way to the emergency room.
+By calling an ambulance, medical personnel can begin lifesaving treatment on the way to the emergency room.
 During a stroke, every minute counts.

-Lifestyle changes can help you recover from a stroke and may help prevent another one.
-Examples of these changes include quitting smoking, following a healthy diet, maintaining a healthy weight, and being physically active.
-Talk with your doctor about the types and amounts of physical activity that are safe for you.
+Heart-healthy lifestyle changes can help you recover from a stroke and may help prevent another one.
+Examples of these changes include heart-healthy eating, aiming for a healthy weight, managing stress, physical activity, and quitting smoking.

 Know the warning signs of bleeding so you can get help right away.
 They include:

 - Blood in your urine, bright red blood in your stools, or black tarry stools

 - Bright red vomit or vomit that looks like coffee grounds

 - Pain in your abdomen or severe pain in your head